MJKWoolnough/form/README.md

 type Errors []error
 ```

-Errors is a list of errors that occured when processing a slice of processors
+Errors is a list of errors that occurred when processing a slice of processors.

 #### func (Errors) Error

 ```go
 func (Errors) Error() string
 ```
-Error implements the error interface
+Error implements the error interface.